Kelley Clark Morris

 - Successfully overturned a $3.5 million default judgment entered against a drilling fluids contractor through a motion for new trial.

-- Obtained a take-nothing jury verdict and final judgment on behalf of an operator sued for surface damages allegedly resulting from oil and gas operations.
+- Obtained a take-nothing judgment on behalf of an operator sued for surface damages allegedly resulting from oil and gas operations.

 - Successfully obtained a full dismissal for a Houston-based civil engineering firm in a business dispute after the plaintiffs failed to comply with Certificate of Merit requirements under Chapter 150 of the Texas Civil Practice and Remedies Code.